microsoft/vscode-docs/blogs/2020/12/01/chromebook-get-started.md

 Your Chromebook will then install VS Code and all other dependencies.

-After the installation is complete, in your list of apps you'll find **Visual Studio Code** inside a folder called **Linux apps**.
+After the installation is complete, in your list of apps you'll find **Visual Studio Code** inside a folder called **Linux apps** (right next to the Terminal, should you need to re-open it).
 Launch it to get VS Code running.

 ![Launching the Visual Studio Code app](launch-vscode.png)